jhudson8/restful-redux/docs/collections.md

 If you [normalize](https://github.com/paularmstrong/normalizr) your collection you can track action/fetch XHR state for each item in the collection individually.

-This is an example using an API to fetch and display users that belong to a group.
-See sibling docs for more details on the code listed below.

 ## Tracking XHR status for individual collection items
-This simple example shows a list of products and shows a loading indicator when a product is being added to cart.
+This contrived example shows a list of products and a product-level loading indicator when a product is being added to cart.

 Assume our product search response returns a shape of `{ totalCount: _number_, products: [...] }`
 ### Normalizr Schema